Jimmy Cobb, 'Kind of Blue' drummer for Miles Davis, dies

 “We knew it was pretty damned good,” Cobb joked.

-Cobb would also work with such artists as with Dinah Washington, Pearl Bailey, Clark Terry, Dizzy Gillespie, Sarah Vaughan, Billie Holiday, Wynton Kelly, and Stan Getz.
+Cobb would also work with such artists as Dinah Washington, Pearl Bailey, Clark Terry, Dizzy Gillespie, Sarah Vaughan, Billie Holiday, Wynton Kelly and Stan Getz.
 He’d also release a number of albums on his own.

 He performed well into his late 80s and played in Albuquerque, New Mexico, in 2017, as part of the New Mexico Jazz Festival.
 Jazz fans from throughout the American Southwest came to pay their respects in what many felt was a goodbye.

-Note: This story corrects a previous version that misspelled the name of Miles Davis.